sprak3000/AnimeNewsNetworkDataAPI/doc/TESTING.md

 certainly not completely.

-Whenever you want to run the existing integration tests, you can execute the following command in your shell shell.
+Whenever you want to run the existing integration tests, you can execute the following command in your shell.

 ```shell
   task integration-tests